teohm/natives-install/README.md

 ### Have a Gemfile?
-If current working directory has a Gemfile, `natives install` will automatically use the gems specified in the Gemfile.
+If your working directory has a Gemfile, `natives install` will automatically use gems specified in the Gemfile.

 ```
 natives install
+natives # runs 'install' task by default

+natives install --gemfile=Gemfile.special
 natives install --gemfile=path/to/Gemfile.special
 ```